 “Living was a horse between your legs and a carbine under one leg and a hill and a valley and a stream with trees along it and the far side of the valley and the hills beyond.”

 Or try this on for a size, from A Farewell to Arms, in which he both uses and eschews the Oxford Comma: “Abstract words such as glory, honor, courage, or hallow were obscene beside the concrete names of villages, the numbers of roads, the names of rivers, the numbers of regiments and the dates.”

 Are you confused?
 Am I?
 Is Hemingway?
 I don’t know.
-Perhaps we should just remember what he said himself, about what makes writing good:
+But here’s another:

 I wonder whether or not Christian Bale could or should portray Hemingway in a movie or play?
 They are (were) both angry,violent and psycho guys as well as smart, worldly, and prone to “moodiness”.

 Does it matter?
 No, and neither does the commma here.

 The first one is a terrible example for this.
 It’s actually grammatically incorrect as is, and would STILL be grammatically incorrect with a comma.